Vaei/PushPawn/README.md

 If the capsule dimensions change between prediction frames it can desync.
 For most of us sending this data is an unnecessary cost, but if you need to do it, add the capsule `HalfHeight` and/or `Radius` to `FPushOption` and send it along with `IPusheeInstigator::GatherPushOptions`, however this may not be sufficient on it's own!
 Check where the `UCapsuleComponent` getters are being used and replace these too.
 Any data NOT send through the `FPushOption` is very unlikely to be predicted.

 This may also not be sufficient as it remains untested.

+## Performance
+PushPawn can very frequently activate abilities.
+As of 2.0.0 abilities with lightweight implementations and C++ only are available for this purpose.
+Furthermore for the sake of maximizing performance, classes have been marked with `final` but you may fork/remove this yourself.

+Easy wins for performance:
+	* Reduce the scan rates
+	* Use varying radiuses between character types, so that two overlaps don't occur simultaneously

+Not-so-easy wins for performance:
+	* Use the included C++ classes instead of blueprint - its fine to subclass as blueprint to change properties but avoid overriding functions and implementing logic

 ### Large Character Counts
 There is no real limitation with large character counts and PushPawn, but it does need to be factored in and some additional work will be required to manage this.
 How you handle this will depend entirely on your project and use-case.